DuroCodes/docs/docs/documentation/miscellaneous/faq.md

 A: PR's and Customized Repo/PR's (even suggested in #faq) can be buggy, and we don't support that and it's just a Temporary Solution
 You can use at Your own Risk or wait for Updates

+▬▬▬▬▬▬▬

+Q: button.clicker.user is still returning null

+A: try activating intents in the discord developer portal